These foods are also very traditional, and they have enjoyed popularity in East Asia for centuries.

 For the other products, they should all be available for a reasonable price in a local Asian supermarket.

-To see more nutritious food ideas, see this list of healthy options.
+To see more nutritious food ideas, see this list of beans and legumes.